Expert tips and advice to help you prevent a divorce

 You may well remember how it felt when you first fell in love.
 You were probably utterly infatuated by your boy/girlfriend, and passionately in love.
 Everything you did, thought about, wanted to have, felt you needed and even craved would have involved your partner.
 (Obsession and addiction come to mind!)

 That heady mixture of emotions is intoxicating (almost literally!) – while it lasts.
 Let’s face it, though – it’s not necessarily conducive to a healthy, long-term relationship.
 Whilst in the grip of this ‘condition’, your emotional brain is in charge.
 Decisions, on which the longevity of the relationship depends, are made by your emotional brain whilst the logical part is almost as good as switched off.

 For some fortunate couples, much of the euphoria remains.
 For most, though, it wears off over time.
 And in its place there will be little niggles that can build up gradually to create a major marital or relationship problem.

-So, can it ever be the same again?
+So, can you ever fall in love with each other the same way again?
 I’m afraid the answer is: most probably not.
 This is in part due to the absence of that initial intoxicating euphoria.
-But it’s also because this current crisis - where you feel your partner doesn’t love you anymore - will have changed everything.
+But it’s also because this current crisis – where you feel your husband or wife doesn’t love you anymore – will have changed everything.
 Your feelings of trust, the way you see your partner and your relationship, and your expectations… all of these will be different now.
-So, to put it bluntly, you will have to ‘move on’ from this current situation, in one way or another.
+So, to put it bluntly, you will have to move on from this current situation, in one way or another.